Choosing between a Roth IRA vs. IRA it’s significant when it comes to savings retirement.

-Roth IRA vs Traditional IRA: Choose the type of IRA that’s better for you
+Traditional vs. Roth IRA: Choose the Type of IRA That’s Better for You

 You know your business and financial situation better than anyone.
-One type of IRA probably already seems more attractive over the other.
+One type of IRA probably already seems more attractive than the other.

 Would you rather pay taxes now on a Roth IRA or wait until later when you retire and possibly pay less tax on withdrawn traditional IRA funds?

 When thinking if a traditional or Roth IRA is right for you depends on your individual circumstances.

 If you think you’ll be in a higher tax bracket in retirement than you are now, a Roth IRA may be a better option since you’ll pay taxes on the contributions upfront but won’t have to pay any taxes on the money when you withdraw it in retirement you’ll have after-tax money.

 If you think you’ll be in a lower tax bracket in retirement, a traditional IRA may be a better option since you’ll get a tax deduction on your contributions.

 As you’ve seen above, when comparing a Roth IRA vs. Traditional IRA, each type of IRA has distinct advantages and disadvantages.

 At Camino Financial, we live our motto, “No Business Left Behind.”
 In addition to keeping you informed about trending business topics like IRAs, we offer unsecured microloans and small business loans.